A Key to Global Education

 WisdomMaps provide a better way to teach and learn in any venue, domestic or global, online or hybrid, at any level of education, in any language.
 The maps are uniquely effective because of their ability to conform to the contours of the human thought process.
 They unify information and create meaning from those associations.
 And they engage learners in a galaxy of multimedia that directly engage learners and their mentors.

 As a visual learning technology, WisdomMaps needs to be seen to be understood.
 A sampler gallery of maps can be viewed on the homepage of WisdomMaps.info.
 Click on one of the images to link to the map, and go from there.
-The maps are intuitive, and the information in a map is presented in bite-sized “text-bites.”
+The maps are intuitive, and the information in the map is presented in bite-sized “text-bites.”
 This is because reading long passages of text no longer works very well for the present generation of learners.
-More than ever, learners are visual learner.
-They are given to tripping the light fantastic on the Internet.
+More than ever, learners are visual learners.
+(Try to recall something without there being a mental image attached… it can’t be done.
+No images, no retention.
+No retention, no learning.
+Learners to day are given to tripping the light fantastic on the Internet.
 Like bees, they extract the nectar of whichever multimedia resources capture their attention along the way.
 People today are wired to take in information differently.
 WisdomMaps are designed to engage the learner’s interest in ways that work best for them.

 WisdomMaps enables a level of learner engagement that goes well beyond teaching in more traditional ways.
 The results from their use in teaching college courses (since 2014) have been impressive.
 Those results are freely verifiable.

 As our venture develops, we hope to address several needs.

 a) The need for a way to export America’s most sought-after and value-adding product: its higher education.
 Until now, there has not been a way to offer this to the world in a way that works and can be monetized for American colleges.
 We believe that we now have a way to make our most valuable industry available to the global market for American education: a key to global education.